hzeller/bant/README.md

 Utility to support projects using the [bazel] build system, in particular C++ projects.

-Bant helps
+Bant
-  * Cleaning up BUILD files by adding missing, and removing superflous, dependencies (build_cleaner).
+  * Helps cleaning up BUILD files by adding missing, and removing superfluous, dependencies (build_cleaner).
 Outputs `buildozer` script.
-  * Extract interesting project information such as the dependency graph, headers provided by which libraries .... (outputs simple tables for `grep` or `awk`, but as well CSV, JSON and S-Expressions).
+  * Extracts interesting project information such as the dependency graph, headers provided by which libraries etc., and presents them for easy post-proccessing (outputs simple tables for `grep` or `awk`, but as well CSV, JSON and S-Expressions).
   * Canonicalize targets.

 Early stages.
 WIP.
 Useful hack for my personal projects, but might be